anasdove2020/Materials/Not to Say in Job Interview.md

 ### *Why:*

-Don't undercut yourself-focus on your strengths\
+Don't undercut yourself-focus on your strengths

 ### *Say:*

 "I'm excited to use my experience to lean into the challenges of this role and learn and grow quickly"

+### *Don't say:*

+"When can i get prometed?"